Please contact Director of Team and Community Engagement Justin Tognarine regarding accessibility by phone 412.237.1641 or email.

-We work to assist visitors with disabilities in obtaining reasonable and appropriate accommodations, and in supporting equal access to services, programs, and activities.
-Please note that requests for accommodations should be made at least two weeks prior to your visit.
-For specific questions about wheelchairs, strollers, or other programmatic or equipment needs, please contact us by phone 412.237.1641.
+We work to assist visitors with disabilities in obtaining reasonable and appropriate accommodations, and in supporting equal access to our websites, services, programs, and activities.
+Please note that requests for accommodations at our museums should be made at least two weeks prior to your visit.
+For specific questions, please see a staff member at the museum’s ticket counter or email email@example.com or call 412.237.1641.
 The four Carnegie Museums are committed to keeping their websites compliant with the Americans with Disabilities Act.
 We welcome any feedback on how to improve our sites’ accessibility for all users, and we strive to develop websites that are accessible to all.

 Accessible parking spaces are located in the rear of the Highmark Sportsworks building.
 Once parked, there is a large blue sign on the side of the main building directing you to the accessible entrance on the ground level of the main building.